 Notice the choice of font below.
 The a resembles the handwritten a, lessening confusion for lower level students.

-The bingo game features the same images found in the set of matching cards:
+The 18-card bingo game set features the same images found in the set of matching cards:

 The Classroom Bingo Master Sheet shows all the vocabulary included on the bingo cards, so teachers or callers can keep track of which words have been called.